BarTracz/koi-schedule/README.md

 Wordpress plugin for KoiCorp to allow fast creating of schedules.

-How to use:
+How to use:<br>
--copy files to wp-content/plugins
+-copy files to wp-content/plugins<br>
--turn on plugin in wordpress admin page
+-turn on plugin in wordpress admin page<br>
--add streamers in Koi Streamers tab
+-add streamers in Koi Streamers tab<br>
--add schedule entries in Koi Schedule tab
+-add schedule entries in Koi Schedule tab<br>